 The pain seemed almost constant.
 As the nurse began the examination she asked why I thought I wasn't in labor.
 "Because I saw the doctor this morning and talked to his nurse earlier and he said I wasn't!"
 The nurse smiled and said, "Honey, you're at eight centimeters; you're about to have a baby!"

 An epidural was quickly ordered in hopes of buying the necessary time for the doctor to arrive.
 As he raced into the room, he began to prepare me for a forceps delivery.
 Terry told him he wouldn't allow that instrument to be used on his baby.
 As the two men argued, I looked at the nurse and pleaded, "Four times I've laid on a table and had my babies cut out of me.
 I want to push this one into the world."
 She grabbed my leg and whispered, "With the next contraction, PUSH!"
 I followed her instructions, then she said, "Excuse me, Doctor, did you want to catch this child?"
 I heard the clang of metal as the forceps hit the floor.
 Mackenzie was born after only two strong pushes.
+(Read the more in-depth story of Mackenzie's birth in "My 1st VBAC after 4 Cesareans with a Reluctant OB" here)

 Our sixth child, Corrie Beth was born in another hospital with a Certified Nurse Midwife in 1999.
 She weighed 10 lbs 3 oz.
 Deciding that I didn’t enjoy the hospital experience, we planned to have our next baby at a birthing center.
 Isaac (our “long-awaited-for son”) was born in January 2001.
 He weighed 10 lbs 12 oz.
 Two years later his brother was born at the same facility.
 Eric Samuel (“Sam”) weighed 10 lbs 4 oz.
 Read Sam's birth story in the post For This Child I Prayed.